mbaldessari/federated-edge-observability-config-as-code/README.md

-# Federated Open Telemetry Config As Code Repo
+# Federated Edge Observability Config As Code Repo

 ## What is this?

-This provides an Ansible Automation Platform config-as-code repository to run the Federated Open Telemetry Validated Pattern.
+This provides an Ansible Automation Platform config-as-code repository to run the Federated Edge Observability Validated Pattern.

 ## How do I get started?